SPARC M6-32 Delivers Oracle E-Business and PeopleSoft World Record Benchmarks, Linear Data Warehouse Scaling in a Virtualized Configuration

-In a second 8-chip Dynamic Domain, the SPARC M6-32 server set a World Record PeopleSoft HCM 9.1 HR Self-Service online supporting 34,000 users while simultaneously running a batch workload in 29.7 minutes.
+In a second 8-chip Dynamic Domain, the SPARC M6-32 server set a World Record PeopleSoft HCM 9.1 HR Self-Service online supporting 35,000 users while simultaneously running a batch workload in 29.17 minutes.
 This was done with a database of 600,480 employees.
-In a separate test running a batch-only workload was run in 21.2 min.
+Two other separate tests were run, one supporting 40,000 online users only and another a batch-only workload that was run in 18.27 min.

 In a third Dynamic Domain with 16-chips on the SPARC M6-32 server, a data warehouse test was run that showed near-linear scaling.

 On the SPARC M6-32 server, several critical applications instances were virtualized: an Oracle E-Business application and database, an Oracle's PeopleSoft application and database, and a Decision Support database instance using Oracle Database 12c.